HFTrader/awesome-machine-learning/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z85JMPK)

+> **📢 November 2025 Update:** This list has been significantly updated to reflect the modern ML landscape!
+New additions include:
+> - **Large Language Models (LLMs)**: LangChain, LlamaIndex, vLLM, and 20+ LLM frameworks
+> - **Generative AI**: Stable Diffusion, Diffusers, ComfyUI, and audio generation tools
+> - **Modern frameworks**: Updated emphasis on PyTorch's dominance, JAX's rise, and TensorFlow 2.x
+> - **Updated resources**: New books, courses, and blogs covering LLMs and modern ML practices
+>
+> Many deprecated/unmaintained projects are being gradually removed.
+See contribution guidelines below.

 _If you want to contribute to this list (please do), send me a pull request or contact me [@josephmisiti](https://twitter.com/josephmisiti)._
 Also, a listed repository should be deprecated if: